 4. Symptoms Related To Breathing Issues:

-Your baby would experience various symptoms related to breathing as the wheat allergens would cause an irritation in the immune system.
-These can have symptoms like:
+Your baby would experience various symptoms related to breathing as the wheat allergens would irritate the immune system.
+These can have symptoms like (4):

 - Breathing noisily